Azure-Samples/cognitive-services-speech-sdk/samples/java/jre/embedded-speech/README.md

   * [Eclipse IDE for Java developers](https://www.eclipse.org/downloads/packages/), version 2021-12 or newer.
 * If using the command line:
   * [Maven](https://maven.apache.org/) (`mvn`).
 On Linux, install from the distribution repositories if available.
 On macOS, use `brew`.
-* For speech recognition:
+* For speech recognition or translation:
   * A working microphone device (and permission to access it for audio capture).
-  * One or more embedded speech recognition models.
+  * One or more embedded speech recognition or translation models.
 See https://aka.ms/embedded-speech for the latest information on how to obtain embedded models.
 * For speech synthesis:
   * A working speaker device (and permission to access it for audio playback).
   * One or more embedded speech synthesis voices.
 See https://aka.ms/embedded-speech for the latest information on how to obtain embedded voices.